-Halle Berry’s Stunning, New Tattoo
+Halle Berry’s Stunning New Tattoo Surprises Fans

 On March 5, Halle Berry had some interesting news to share with her Instagram followers.
 Berry posted a picture of her new tattoo, and while it isn’t subtle, it’s certainly attractive.
 The new tattoo is a work of art that decorates her spine from top to bottom.

 When the 52-year old actress made her post to Instagram, her fans reacted approvingly.
-Berry is well-known for showing off her back when she dresses up, and the tattoo is so unique, her fans responded with overwhelming approval.
+Berry is well-known for showing off her back when she dresses up, and the tattoo is so unique that her fans responded with overwhelming approval.

 In the Instagram picture, Berry has her back turned to the camera so that her new ink is very visible, and she has her top off.
 Her petite figure is evident in the picture, so even without the tattoo the photo would still be eye-catching.
 However, the addition of her new tattoo makes the picture appear stunning.
-Also, it’s obvious the picture got a lot of attention, and plenty of positive responses from her Instagram followers.
+Also, it’s obvious the picture got a lot of attention and plenty of positive responses from her Instagram followers.
 Berry’s back tattoo is done in black ink, and the design of the tattoo resembles a vine decorating her spine.

-‘Who says I’m not a mermaid,’ Berry wrote underneath her photo, according to Celeb News Network.
+“Who says I’m not a mermaid,” Berry wrote underneath her photo, according to Celeb News Network.

 The background of Berry’s picture looks like it is her kitchen, and it also appears that she is making eggs as the photo is snapped.